 Wake up to a slice of this extra buttery and moist sour cream cinnamon coffee cake!
 Topped with a brown sugar and pecan streusel, this is my favorite coffee cake ever!

-I have a lot of coffee cake recipes on the blog and every one of them tastes great.
-This simple apple coffee cake tastes like fall or what about an espresso laced coffee cake with chocolate chunks?
 But this cinnamon coffee cake is by far the best.
-If you’re wondering why, two of the ingredients might give it away.
+If you're wondering why, two of the ingredients might give it away.
 It uses one and a half sticks of butter and almost a full cup of sour cream.
-That’s the reason this is the most moist coffee cake you might ever taste!

 If you’re lucky enough to have any left after a few days, it’ll still be like the first day it was baked and not dry and crumbly like other coffee cakes you might find.